Beneboehlke/DeepL-GPT-API-react-native/README.md

 [OpenAI (GPT) Documentation](https://openai.com/product)

 ## General System Setup
-The existing Setup to start with contained a Frontend written in react native and a backend written in Node.js.
+The existing Setup to start with contained a Frontend written in react native and a backend written in NodeJs.

 --------